ModyQyW/dsa/README.md

 English | [简体中文](./README.zh-Hans.md)

-Data structures and algorithms written in TypeScript, mainly aiming at education but also can be used in daily development. **Progressing.
-Unstable.
-Do not use in production.**
+This lib allows you to use data structures and algorithms that are not provided in JavaScript/TypeScript.

+**Developing.**

 ## Installation